By Jeffrey Snider of Alhambra

 The lack of acceleration in consumer prices points to the lack of monetary momentum in China’s economy despite it.
 Unlike those other central banks, the PBOC balance sheet includes the reason for the absence of positive results – forex, meaning “dollars.”
 China’s economy can’t gain any traction because monetarily conditions have only been tight no matter what the central bank does.
 That’s what China’s treasury market is now signaling, joining the rest of the world in trading for the exact wrong scenario.
 These are the growing indications of China’s interest rate fallacy springing to the forefront.

 I feel it necessary to close by repeating that this isn’t supposed to be how 2017 was predicted to unfold.
 The end of the global downturn in 2016 was thought to lead into measurable, inarguable improvement; a plausible path to something different.
 Instead, there is everywhere only more of the same.
-So much, in fact, that even orthodox, mainstream economists have chimed in, if several years behind.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+So much, in fact, that even orthodox, mainstream economists have chimed in, if several years behind.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.